Peter Bondra

-Life and family
+Early life

-Bondra was born in 1968 in Bakivtsi, Lutsk Raion, Ukraine, which was then a part of the Soviet Union.
+Bondra was born on 7 February 1968 in Bakivtsi, Lutsk Raion, Ukraine, which was then a part of the Soviet Union.
 Bondra's father (a Slovak) had moved to Lutsk from Jakubany, Czechoslovakia, when he was 16, and where he met his wife (a Pole).
 The parents moved with Peter and his two older brothers, Juraj and Vladimír, to Poprad, Czechoslovakia when Peter was three years old.
 His father died in 1982.

 Bondra was a Soviet citizen when he arrived in the United States, later obtaining a Slovak passport and citizenship in 1993 before the start of the 1994 Winter Olympics qualifying tournament.
-After living in Crofton, Maryland, Bondra resides in Riva with his wife Luba, their daughter Petra, and their sons David and Nick.
-He has participated in multiple alumni games and appearances with the current Capitals organization.
-His son David is a forward of the Bratislava Capitals and also plays for the Slovak national team, like his father.

 Playing career

-Early career
+Czechoslovak leagues (1986–1990)

-Bondra played one season for HK Poprad in the lower ranks of Czechoslovak league competition and transferred to VSŽ Košice in the First Division at the age of 18.
+Bondra played one season for HK Poprad in the lower ranks of Czechoslovak league competition and transferred to VSŽ Košice in the First Division at the age of 18 in 1986.
 His older brother Juraj also played there on defense, having already won one championship title with the team the year before.
 As early as his second season with Košice, Peter was considered one of the top shooters in the Czechoslovak league, and won the league championship together with his brother in 1988.
+It was longtime Washington Capitals scout Jack Button who spotted Bondra (then in his fourth season in 1989) while scouting the team that got him to convince team GM David Poile to draft Bondra and approach him about playing for them.